lazyloadtest/lazy-loadtest/README.md

 - /vpn/provider_??.conf : Replace file with a configuration from your VPN provider (May be under "manual configuration".
 Check provider instructions).
 Rename the file/files to the provider_*something*.conf format.

 ## Next steps
-- Start the process of deploying a cloud VM, paste the contents of the [userdata](userdata) file into the userdata field
+- Start the process of deploying a cloud VM, paste the contents of the [userdata](userdata) file into the userdata field OR run the [interactive script](interactive_setup.sh) on a VM you have previously deployed.
 - Deploy the VM
 - **If using db1000n or disbalancer**, log into the VM and update ~/secrets/provider_secret with your VPN password details AND configuration files from your provider then restart openvpn-client and the application. e.g. **docker restart openvpn-client db1000n**

 ## Optional
-- Adjust the [userdata](userdata) script to grab the [vpn](/vpn) directroy from your own source and overwrite the example files.
+- Adjust the [userdata](userdata) OR [interactive](interactive_setup.sh) script to grab the [vpn](/vpn) directroy from your own source and overwrite the example files.
 See [private_example] for a way to do this with a private git repo

 After 10 minutes or so you can check the progress of either tool by connecting to the VM and running **docker logs -f _containername_**